kubeflow/model-registry/clients/python/README.md

                         external_id="another_unique_reference")
 ```

-You can also perform queries by parameters to get model artifacts:
+You can also perform queries by parameters:

 ```py
 # We can get the model artifact associated to a version